oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 Security and Legal
 - [ ] OSPDT Approval (see @JoeOster for assistance)
-- [ ] Compile code using compiler flags and fix anything detected "enable /Wall -Wformat-security -Werror=format-security"
+- [ ] Compile using the following compiler flags and fix any warnings, the falgs are: "/Wall -Wformat-security -Werror=format-security"
 - [ ] Protex (see @JoeOster for assistance)
 - [ ] Bandit Scans (Python only)
 - [ ] IPLDT Scan (see @JoeOster for assistance)